-When another’s carelessness or recklessness causes the death of a loved one, the attorneys at Morgan & Morgan help surviving family members sue the responsible party to recover compensation for their losses.
-We represent spouses, children, parents and other dependents who not only lost the support and companionship of their loved ones but also incurred medical bills, funeral expenses, and lost wages.
+When another’s carelessness or recklessness causes the death of a loved one, the attorneys at Morgan & Morgan want to help the surviving family members hold the responsible party accountable.
+We represent spouses, children, parents and other dependents who not only lost the support and companionship of their loved ones but also incurred medical bills, funeral expenses, and lost wages as a result of their death.

 Not everyone will have grounds for a lawsuit, however, and only an experienced lawyer can determine whether you have a case.
 At Morgan & Morgan, our wrongful death lawyers have decades of experience handling such lawsuits and are dedicated to getting their clients the compensation they deserve following an unexpected loss.

-If you’ve lost a loved one in an accident, please fill out our free, no-risk case evaluation form today to find out what our attorneys can do for you.
+If you’ve lost a loved one in an accident in Philadelphia, please fill out our free, no-risk case evaluation form today to find out what our attorneys can do for you.

 Cases We Handle

-The attorneys in Morgan & Morgan’s Philadelphia office handle wrongful death lawsuits on behalf of surviving relatives who depended on their loved ones for emotional and economic support.
+Our attorneys handle wrongful death lawsuits on behalf of surviving relatives who depended on their loved ones for emotional and economic support.
 These lawsuits are typically filed based on the theory that another person or a corporation’s negligence caused or contributed to the victim’s injuries and death.

 One can be considered negligent if they fail to act as any other reasonable person or entity would have acted in a similar situation.
 For instance, if a drunk driver causes an accident and kills another driver, the drunk driver would be considered negligent because any other reasonable driver would not drink and drive.
 In addition to careless drivers, our attorneys also handle wrongful death cases against: